cacob37/carlocollection/README.md

 (May 2023 - Oct 2023)

 • Utilized PowerBI, DAX and calculated functions to create executive dashboards for C-level clients’ understanding of their 3 key growth KPIs that inspired the development of 6 new POCs
-• Developed a PowerApp that reduced redundant processes by 33%, increasing employee engagement in data usage and leading to cleaner data warehouses
+• Investigated a client’s current processes and worked with senior management to create data flow diagrams, tracked data sources, and identified key stakeholders that led to winning a large contract with a client.
 • Contributed to the development of a generative AI service using Python, OpenAI and Azure that facilitated safety compliance improvements for ~7,000 clients across various industries.
-• Implemented a data engineering project enabled clients to use an API to analyze any data point to strengthen their claims, resulting in a significant reduction in claim investigation time.
+• Implemented a data engineering project using Python, SQL, and DataBricks that enabled clients to use an API to analyze any data point, resulting in a significant reduction in investigating insurance claims.

 ## Project Manager Intern @ [Conversion](https://conversion.com/)
 (May 2022 - Sept 2022)